Back to Blogs

 • night-sky viewing

 During clearer nights, higher parts of the valley often offer excellent Milky Way visibility compared to busier lower regions.
+Autumn also becomes one of the best seasons for slower backpacking routes across Parvati Valley and nearby Himalayan regions.

 Winter (December to February)